ophian/serendipity_event_staticpage/README.md

 - [x] Outsourced and changed some heavy markup functions, due to a better overview
 - [x] Changed form template names
 - [x] Added in 'pageorder' a new drag&drop sequencer, to automatically set the new list order on drop
-- [x] Added some css and include by version files
+- [x] Added some CSS and include by version files
 - [x] Fixed tabs and 'pageadd' markup/css
 - [x] Fixed backend_templates/default_staticpage_backend.tpl smarty markup (escape and cke-wysiwyg)
 - [x] Fixed some plugin file code inconsistencies